-Your subconscious accepts everything you tell it.
+Your subconscious accepts everything you tell it especially if you throw in strong emotion.
 So, if you always focus on what you don’t want to happen, it’ll assume that’s important to you.
 Then it’ll get to work on making it a reality.
 That’s why it’s crucial not to slip into a downward spiral of pessimism.

 “Once the subconscious mind accepts an idea, it begins to execute it.”— Joseph Murphy

 Instead, visualize yourself accomplishing your ultimate goal.
 What does that look like, and how do you feel?
 More than anything, your subconscious understands images and emotions.
 So, use its language when you try to communicate with it.
 The more you repeat this routine, the more it’ll know what you want.

 Some people create a vision board and later discover that everything on it became a reality.
 Or you can use positive affirmations.
 But you must say them as if you are currently living that way.
 For instance, if you tell yourself, “I’ll be healthy and confident someday,” you’ll confuse your subliminal mind.
 That’s because it doesn’t understand time, only the present moment.
 So, repeatedly say things like, “I am healthy and confident.”
 Eventually, it’ll believe it and make it happen.

 6. Examine your expectations